A Fonsagrada

-The history of Fonsagrada (traditional name) is linked to the pilgrim Camino de Santiago.
+The history of Fonsagrada (traditional name) is linked to the pilgrimage Camino de Santiago.
 A variant of the Way, the Camino Primitivo, (the original path) goes through the municipality.

 History

 The City Council of Burón was composed of the existing councils of Fonsagrada and Negueira de Muñiz.
-Subsequently, the council Negueira de Muñiz separated from Fonsagrada.
+Subsequently, the council of Negueira de Muñiz separated from Fonsagrada.
 In 1943 the provincial council elected its mayor Benjamin Alvarez Fernandez to the position of prosecutor in courts in the First Legislature of the Spanish Courts (1943-1946), representing the municipalities of this province.

 Camino primitivo

 The "primitive way" to Santiago refers to a stretch between Oviedo and Palas de Rei.
 It enters Galicia through Fonsagrada, among whose landmarks is the "New Royal Hospital of Santiago de Montouto", a half-ruined building, which was used by pilgrims.
 This hospital has its origin in the "Old Royal Hospital of Santiago de Montouto", founded by Pedro I "The cruel".
 The hospital gives its name to a local mountain range, the "Serra do Hospital".